bespinian/blog/content/posts/manage-buckets-on-cloud-foundry-s3-services.md

 ## Create S3 Bucket

 Now that we have our S3 service, we need to create a bucket to hold our data.
-I suggest to use the [s3cmd](https://github.com/s3tools/s3cmd) CLI tool for that.
+I suggest using the [s3cmd](https://github.com/s3tools/s3cmd) CLI tool for that.
 You can either download it from the [releases](https://github.com/s3tools/s3cmd/releases) page or by using [Homebrew](http://brew.sh/) if you're on macOS.
 As soon as you have it installed, configure it using the following command:

 ```shell
 $ s3cmd --configure